NaveenPantra/video-player/README.md

 ## This is a simple POC project for
 1. HLS (HTTP Live Streaming) player.
 2. Youtube chapters timeline UI.
-3. Loom commentrs and jump to timestamp UI.
+3. Loom comments and jump to timestamp of comment UI and Functionality.
-4. Participants of yhe call and their speaking timeline and seek within their timeline.
+4. Participants of the call and their speaking timeline and seek within their timeline.
 5. Topics of video interaction like gong.

 ### Project setup